Key steps to develop a local housing strategy

 Establishing a time frame to implement a local housing strategy

 It is important to establish a clear time period for the process of the development and implementation of the housing strategy.
-While there is no pre-defined time period in which a local housing strategy should be implemented, localities will want to consider any local circumstances that argue in favor of a longer or shorter initial implementation time frame.
+While there is no pre-defined time period in which a locality may implement a housing strategy, it will want to consider any local circumstances that argue in favor of a longer or shorter initial implementation time frame.
 For example, if the locality decides to take an iterative approach to developing a strategy, it may adopt goals covering a shorter time period to focus on near-term actions to build momentum that could support a longer-term strategy.

 Funding development of the strategy